trace-kadenyi/MetriQ/README.md

 ## 🧠 Developer Notes

-- Tailwind Typography plugin is used to style AI summaries and markdown.
+- Tailwind Typography plugin is used to style AI analyses and markdown.
 - Axios is preconfigured with cookies enabled for OAuth sessions.
 - Theme and Auth states are managed via React Context.